top of page

 STATEMENT

-Dancing is so much more than just physical.
+Dancing is so much more than just a physical practice.
 It’s a gateway to explore emotions and aims to bridge the gap between your mind, body, and soul.
 When I dance, I feel liberated, connected, and deeply immersed in the movements, vibrations, and energies of the experience.
 As each movement flows, I am overcome with feelings of freedom, joy, and creativity as I express myself through my body and soul.
-Allowing myself to let go of all the stress and expectations of daily life and enjoy the feeling of being connected to something much larger than yourself.
-I feel the rhythm deep within my body, my body and movements instinctively reacting to the music.
+This allows me to let go of all the stress and expectations of daily life and enjoy the feeling of being connected to something much larger.
+I feel the rhythm deep within my body, and my movements instinctively react to the music or sound.

 WHERE WE ARE